Doctors

 How Nurses Evaluate Health Changes Over Time

-Monitoring over time involves:
+Monitoring over time helps nurses see patterns:

 Adjusting Care Plans Based on Health Evaluations